 TWFTW UK is a charity registered in England and Wales (no. 1098498).
 It is governed by a board of trustees, all of whom give their time voluntarily to the cause.
-On a day-to-day basis, the trustees have appointed a CEO.
-Currently, TWFTW UK has no paid employees, with the CEO and supporting staff responsible for raising their own funds.
+The trustees have appointed a UK Director.
 Click here to see a summary of income and expenditure on the Charity Commission website.

 Brief biographies of our team are as follows:

-Professionally, Daniel is a Design Team Leader for WSP UK, a large Engineering Consultancy overseeing the design and delivery of public realm projects within central London, including project, financial and resource management and stakeholder liaison on some of the most prestigious public realm projects in the UK.
+Daniel has been involved in church activities for over 15 years, professionally, he is a Design Team Leader for WSP UK, a large Engineering Consultancy overseeing the design and delivery of public realm projects within central London, including project, financial and resource management and stakeholder liaison on some of the most prestigious public realm projects in the UK.
 Daniel is a member of the Chartered Institute of Highways and Transportation.

 In his spare time Daniel enjoys running, triathlons, motorbikes and aspires to achieve a microlight pilots licence one day soon.